JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/close_changeset.md

 ### Error codes

 === "404 (**Not Found**)"
-    When no changeset with the given id could be found.
+    No changeset with the given ID could be found.
 === "405 (**Method Not Allowed**)"
     If the request is not a (HTTP) **PUT** request.
 === "409 (**Conflict**)"